The Overlapping Epidemics

 Medication Selection

-When selecting antihypertensives for gout patients:
+When selecting antihypertensives for people with gout:

 - First choice: Losartan (provides modest uric acid lowering)